-A much better-for-the-body version of the classic, this poutine riff uses cauliflower instead of fries and a kabocha squash gravy.
+A much better-for-the-body version of the classic, this vegetarian poutine riff uses cauliflower instead of fries and a healthy squash gravy.
 It's plant-filled, can be vegan with one minor modification, and is just as satisfying as the original.

 - Oil of choice for roasting and sauteeing